menu

 • By Harshit Agarwal

-In the past few years, OAuth has become a highly influential protocol due to its quick and wide adoption in the industry.
-The protocol was started with the objective of fulfilling authorization needs for websites.
-Over the years, it has become more than just that.
+OAuth has become a highly influential protocol in the past few years due to its quick and wide adoption in the industry.
+The protocol was started to fulfill websites' authorization needs, but it has become more than that over the years.

-OAuth is an open standard which was initially envisioned by the developers behind Twitter’s OpenID.
-Since then it has gained rapid adoption across many websites including Facebook, Google, LinkedIn and more.
-It is widely used in a variety of web and mobile applications especially to provide mechanisms for user authentication.
-This has, in fact, led many developers and API providers to believe that OAuth itself is an authentication protocol.
-Actually, OAuth is not an authentication protocol.
+OAuth is an open standard initially envisioned by the developers behind Twitter’s OpenID.
+Since then, it has gained rapid adoption across many websites, including Facebook, Google, LinkedIn, and more.
+It is widely used in various web and mobile applications, especially to provide mechanisms for user authentication.
+This has led many developers and API providers to believe that OAuth is an authentication protocol.
+It is not.

-Most of this confusion is because OAuth is used inside of authentication protocols.
-What happens is developers see the OAuth components and interact with its flow and often most of them assume that simply using OAuth can result in user authentication.
-This is not just untrue but also very dangers for businesses and users.
+Most of this confusion is caused by the fact that OAuth is used inside authentication protocols.
+Developers see the OAuth components and interact with their flow, and they often assume that simply using OAuth can result in user authentication.
+This is not only untrue but also very dangerous for businesses and users.

 Then what exactly is OAuth?

-There are two versions of OAuth protocols, OAuth 1.0 and OAuth 2.0 They are both actively use by real-world websites.
-Ever since OAuth was successfully adopted by the industry, major companies have re-purposed OAuth for authentication as well.
+There are two versions of the OAuth protocol: OAuth 1.0 and OAuth 2.0.
+Real-world websites actively use both.
+Ever since the industry successfully adopted OAuth, major companies have repurposed it for authentication.

-That is, the protocol enables a user to prove his/her identity to a relying party, utilizing his/her existing session with the service provider.
-The web industry’s trend to obsolete other protocols and move toward OAuth is decisive – the new authentication mechanisms provided by the aforementioned companies are all OAuth-based.
+The protocol enables a user to prove his or her identity to a relying party by utilizing his or her existing session with the service provider.
+The web industry’s trend toward obsolete other protocols and moving toward OAuth is decisive—the new authentication mechanisms provided by the companies mentioned above are all OAuth-based.

-Therefore, despite the fact that neither OAuth 1.0 nor OAuth 2.0 documentation is explicitly geared for authentication, OAuth is now a de-facto authentication and authorization protocol.
+Therefore, even though neither OAuth 1.0 nor OAuth 2.0 documentation explicitly focuses on authentication, OAuth is now a de facto authentication and authorization protocol.

 Related Topic- Understanding OWASP Top 10 Mobile: Poor Authorization and Authentication

 OAuth, in this metaphor, is chocolate.
 It's a versatile ingredient that is fundamental to a number of different things and can even be used on its own to great effect.
 Authentication is more like fudge.
 There are at least a few ingredients that must be brought together in the right way to make it work, and OAuth can be one of these ingredients (perhaps the main ingredient) but it doesn't have to be involved at all.
-You need a recipe that says what to combine and how to combine them, and there are a large number of different recipes that say how that can be accomplished.
+You need a recipe that says what to combine and how to combine them, and many different recipes say how that can be accomplished.

-Just like their web counterparts, mobile applications also need authentication and authorization.
-After gaining popular adoption in the web space, it was inevitable that OAuth became the obvious choice in the mobile space too.
-According to a study, more than 24% of the 600 top Android applications taken from several Google Play categories use OAuth.
+Like their web counterparts, mobile applications need authentication and authorization.
+After gaining popular adoption in the web space, OAuth became the obvious choice in the mobile space.
+According to a study, more than 24% of the 600 top Android applications in several Google Play categories use OAuth.

-Well, the usage of OAuth for mobile has some security concerns as this protocol was primarily designed for traditional web technology and not for mobile platforms.
-Hence, it becomes, even more, important to educate mobile application developers about this.
-It has been observed that despite it's wide usage, the OAuth protocol is quite complicated for average developers to comprehend and handle.
+Using OAuth for mobile has some security concerns, as this protocol was primarily designed for traditional web technology and not for mobile platforms.
+Hence, educating mobile application developers about this becomes even more important.
+Despite its wide usage, the OAuth protocol is quite complicated for average developers to comprehend and handle.

-Here's an example of its complexity - the security property of the OAuth access token differs across OAuth 1.0 and OAuth 2.0.
-In OAuth 1.0, each access token is bound to and can only be used by the relying party the access token was issued to.
-However, an access token in OAuth 2.0 (which is also referred to as a “bearer token”) can be used by any party in possession of this token.
+Here's an example of its complexity: The security property of the OAuth access token differs between OAuth 1.0 and 2.0.
+In OAuth 1.0, each access token is bound to and can only be used by the relying party to which it was issued.
+However, an access token in OAuth 2.0 (also referred to as a “bearer token”) can be used by any party in possession of it.

 Must Read: 3 Basic Mobile Security Principles that Every App Developer Should Be Aware of

 The diversity of mobile applications is the real cause of issues with OAuth in mobile platforms.
-Not only is the protocol defined in multiple specifications with two different use-cases, but also its mobile usage is poorly defined and underspecified.
-This is why developers are often forced to have their own interpretations, most of which is bad from a security point of view.
+Not only is the protocol defined in multiple specifications with two different use cases, but its mobile usage is also poorly defined and underspecified.
+This is why developers are often forced to create their own interpretations, most of which are bad from a security point of view.

 Understanding OAuth 1.0 and OAuth 2.0

-Before OAuth was launched, there existed another popular protocol called OenID for third-party user authentication.
-OpenID had an issue - secure API access delegation.
-In simple words this means authorization and hence, OAuth was designed to mainly address this problem of authorization.
+Before OAuth was launched, another popular OenID protocol existed for third-party user authentication.
+OpenID had an issue: secure API access delegation.
+In simple words, this means authorization, and hence, OAuth was designed to address this problem of authorization mainly.

 Here's a diagrammatic representation of the connection flow in the case of OAuth 1.0 and OAuth 2.0